-Financial assets of the Group comprise trade and other receivables (including related party), cash and cash equivalents and Bank deposits.
-Financial liabilities of the Group comprise Bank loans, trade and other payables (including related party), bills payable and bank overdraft.
+Financial assets of the Group comprise trade and other receivables, contract assets, due from related parties, deposits with banks and cash and cash equivalents.
+Financial liabilities of the Group comprise lease liabilities, bank loans, trade and other payables, due to related parties, bills payable and bank overdrafts.